 When you enroll at Camden County College, you’ll find a community of faculty and staff dedicated to helping veterans achieve their education and career goals.
 You can choose from a variety of academic programs that make achieving your educational and career goals convenient, including online programs of study, day, evening and weekend schedules.
 Our degree and certificate programs can help you enter the job market or you can continue at a four-year institution through our transfer programs.

 In addition, Camden County College has established relationships with the Camden County Department of Veterans Affairs and Camden County Mental Health Centers to assist you with your transition to college and civilian life.

-Services Available for Veterans and Veterans’ Spouses and Dependents
+Camden County College offers services for Veterans and Veterans’ Spouses and Dependents.

 - VA Work-Study Information and Opportunities